Shariq026926/Project_Management_Assignment_1/README.md

 ## Team Roles

 The project is developed by a team of three members.
-As project manager, I assign tasks and monitor progress.
+A skills assessment was conducted with the team members and I, as project manager, I assign tasks and monitor progress.

--
+- Shariq Haque
   - Gameplay systems and combat logic
   - Player abilities and enemy behavior